jdnc/jdnc.github.com/about/index.md

 - [Facebook](https://www.facebook.com/profile.php?id=100009787530704)

 ## Contact me
-If you would like to get in touch, feel free to shoot me a [mail](mailto:madhuraparikh@gmail.com)
+If you would like to get in touch, feel free to shoot me a mail {firstname}{lastname}@gmail.com